 Babies may have their first bath 24 hours after their birth.
-While most babies grow used to bathing and enjoy it, some may consistently dislike it to the point that it becomes difficult to bathe the baby.
-Switching to sponge baths could be a temporary solution, but you will have to figure out a way to make the baby used to bathing eventually.
+While most babies become used to bathing and enjoy it, some may consistently dislike it to the point that their parents begin wondering why their baby hates bath-time.
+Switching to sponge baths can be a temporary solution, but eventually, you need to figure out how to get your baby used to baths.

-There could be several reasons why a baby hates taking a bath.
-In this post, we present the reasons why a baby dislikes taking a bath and ways to make them feel comfortable while bathing.
+There may be various reasons a baby hates taking baths.
+This post explains why some babies dislike taking a bath and how to make them feel comfortable while bathing.

 Why Do Babies Cry During A Bath?